Ghana: Engineering and Technology Projects

 Refer to the Department of State site for information related to safety and security at this destination.

 Also refer to International SOS for information related to safety and security at this destination.
 To log in to the International SOS website, please use the OHIO membership IS: 11BCAS000010.

 If you plan to participate in an Ohio University-sponsored study abroad program and wish to request accommodation, you should contact the Office of Student Accessibility Services to schedule an appointment to complete an Global Opportunities Disability Accommodation Request Form.
 We recommend you do this as early as possible to allow sufficient time to determine what accommodations may be made for this program.

 Entry and exit requirements

-US citizens may need a visa or other special documents to enter the country for the length of this program.
+US citizens do not need a visa to enter these countries for the length of this program.
 You may need to show sufficient funds to support yourself while in-country.
-Please also note that visa requirements may vary if you plan to stay in the country longer than the program dates or travel to other countries during or after the program.
+Please also note that entry/exit requirements may vary if you plan to stay in the country longer than the program dates or travel to other countries during or after the program.
 Please familiarize yourself with these recommendations and requirements prior to applying to a program.

 For more specific visa related information please visit OGO's Visa Information Page.

 Office of Global Opportunities